Why Study Abroad in Germany?

 What do I need to know about student housing while I study in Germany?

 For most programs, you will need to arrange your own student accommodation.
-With support from your German university, you should be able to find a room to rent, according to the DAAD website.
+With support from your German university, you should be able to find a room to rent either close to campus or in the host city.
+DAAD has an accommodation database for you to find a place to stay short or long-term.

 What are my chances for finding work in Germany once I’ve finished my studies?